ipython/ipython/docs/source/interactive/autoawait.rst

 :exc:`SyntaxError` s in the Python REPL can be used seamlessly in IPython.

-The example given here are for terminal IPython, running async code in a notebook interface or any other frontend using the Jupyter protocol need to IPykernel version 5.0 or above.
+The example given here are for terminal IPython, running async code in a notebook interface or any other frontend using the Jupyter protocol needs IPykernel version 5.0 or above.
 The details of how async code runs in IPykernel will differ between IPython, IPykernel and their versions.